 I currently teach courses on Quantum Computing Project, and Research Skills for Theoretical Physics as well as supervising numerous MPhys (and MSc) projects.

 I am also a personal tutor, mainly for students on the Mathematical and Theoretical Physics MSc programmes.

-- Investigation of New Methods for Numerical Stochastic Perturbation Theory in $\varphi^4$ Theory DOI1 DOI2, Physical Review D, Particles and fields, D96, 5
+- Physical Review D, Particles and fields, D96, 5

 - Annual Review of Statistics and its Application, 5, p.
 451-471